YZY010418/CPSea/Model_Generation_and_Evaluation/Intro.md

+⏰ This repository is still under building.
+We are trying our best to set up everything, and will finish this in 24 hours (by August 1st 20:00, China standard time)

+---

 😊 hi

 This is an introduction for replicating the results of model retraining and evaluation in the manuscript of:
 CPSea: Large-scale cyclic peptide-protein complex dataset for machine learning in cyclic peptide design.

+## Step 0: Model setup

+We re-trained

 ## Step 1: Data preparation